JulieFunk/biomediaReadingNotes_FFexam/economiesDisruption.md

 - Slow death occurs in envrionments -- See, Ahi-King, Szczygielska, Gowdy's *The White Bone*.
 Berlant uses "environment" rather than "event" to describe space temporally, understanding that environment is dialectic and vibrant, even volatile.

-*"Finally, what does it mean that African Americans and Latino/as are especially bearing this body burden along with the symbolic negativity long attached to it, so much so that one physician, a member of the Black Women’s Health Network, observes that the “most lethal weapon” against black people in the contemporary U.S. is the fork?"* (p.
-765)
+*"In short, everyday more and more advice circulates about how better to get the fat (the substance and the people) under control"* (p.
+763)

 *"In the initial justification for action by an administration dedicated to shrinking the domestic government as a resource for the socially, physically, or economically disabled, we get images of stressed-out, overworked bodies responding biologically by hoarding even healthy food in the body’s fat stores.
 This physiology of stress is translated into increasing anxieties about the healthcare costs that businesses have to face."* (p.
 768)

+- Metabolic control, insulin, leptin, and oestrogen.
+To control the composition of the people-as-system is to control the management of mediating chemical processes - to attempt to mediate differently, more *efficiently*

+- Hormonal response to labour and political economy!
+Agency within and around the body

+*"Finally, what does it mean that African Americans and Latino/as are especially bearing this body burden along with the symbolic negativity long attached to it, so much so that one physician, a member of the Black Women’s Health Network, observes that the “most lethal weapon” against black people in the contemporary U.S. is the fork?"* (p.
+765)

 *"The explanation from genetic predisposition often attempts to deshame individuals for their body size / mental state and to release them from paralyzing burdens of responsibility for it, to be substituted for by wellintended medicalization."* (p.
 771)

 - Individual blame - posits Black women as self-harming  while not acknowledging environmental (qua political) stresses https://www.ahajournals.org/doi/full/10.1161/CIRCOUTCOMES.118.005284

-- Hormonal response to labour and political economy!
-Agency within and around the body

 - Ex. of genetics constructing the subject rather than acknowledging that obesity and other health epidemics are actually endemic of networked, environmental failures to support lateral agency - not sovereignty over bodies that are determined simply by flesh borders